 Growth Hormone: The fountain of youth

-Growth hormone (GH) and dopamine synergisticly boost cognitive performance, energy and virility.
-GH also has powerful anti-aging, tissue repair, fat-burning and memory boosting properties.
+Growth hormone (GH) and dopamine synergistically boost cognitive performance, energy, and virility.
+GH also has powerful anti-aging, tissue repair, and fat-burning properties.

-But in today’s sedentary and overfed society most people are chronically deficient in growth hormone.
+In today’s sedentary and overfed society, however, most people are chronically deficient in growth hormone.

-Growth hormone levels are highest post (resistance) training, during sleep and the early morning hours.
-Most individuals suppress their growth hormone by consuming a big breakfast immediately after waking and eating perpetually throughout the day.
+Growth hormone levels are highest post resistance training, during sleep and the early morning hours.
+Most individuals suppress their growth hormone by being sedentary and eating perpetually throughout the day.

 But you need to eat.
 And if you’re involved in intense resistance training, you’re going to (occasionally) have to eat a lot.

-I also recommend you look into intermittent fasting, as it has been shown to powerfully augment GH secretion in human subjects.
+If you’re overweight, you might also want to look into intermittent fasting, as it has been shown to powerfully augment GH secretion in human subjects.

 Sounds bad, right?
 Cortisol is not the enemy, however.

-But we want acute rises in cortisol (training, intermittent undereating/ fasting), we do not want chronically elevated levels caused by stress, overtraining and systemic inflammation.
+But we want acute rises in cortisol (i.e. during exercise), we do not want chronically elevated levels caused by stress, overtraining and systemic inflammation.

 Poor food choices, chronic overeating and/ or overtraining will keep cortisol levels perpetually elevated, tanking your immune system, your ability to perform and recover between training bouts (here’s how you avoid this).

 Cortisol competes with testosterone, as they are both synthesized from cholesterol.
 You want to tip the balance towards testosterone synthesis by controlling your body’s stress levels.